-Equinox sun rises due east, sets due west | EarthSky.org
+Does the equinox sun really rise due east and set due west? | EarthSky.org

 If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points northward.

 Our ancestors may not have understood the equinoxes and solstices as events that occur in the course of Earth’s yearly orbit around the sun.
-But if they were observant – and some were very observant indeed – they surely marked today as being midway between the sun’s lowest path across the sky in winter and highest path across the sky in summer.
+But if they were observant – and some were very observant indeed – they surely marked the day of the equinox as being midway between the sun’s lowest path across the sky in winter and highest path across the sky in summer.

-If they thought in terms of four directions, they might also have learned a fact of nature that occurs whenever there’s an equinox: each middway point between the sun’s lowest and highest path.
+If they thought in terms of four directions, they might also have learned a fact of nature that occurs whenever there’s an equinox: each midway point between the sun’s lowest and highest path.

 That is, the sun rises due east and sets due west on the day of the equinox, as seen from everywhere on the globe.

-Bottom line: The 2017 March equinox comes on March 20 at 10:29 Universal Time – or at 5:29 a.m.
-Central Daylight Time for us in the central U.S. On this day, the sun rises due east and sets due west.
+Bottom line: The 2019 March equinox comes on March 20 at 21:58 UTC (4:58 p.m.
+CDT; translate to your time zone).
+At the equinox, the sun rises due east and sets due west.

 A Chinese perspective on the spring equinox